cinsk/triton-mode/README.md

 5. Remove dependency to Emacs `ssh` package.  /triton-mode/ only needs this package for the function, `ssh-parse-words`.
 6. Ability to inject data (probably in a kill ring) to each machine in PSSH.
 7. Update this README in a nice/proper English.
+8. Optimize a PSSH command interface if there are too many marked machines.